Weighted Fairness Notions for Indivisible Items Revisited: Share-Based Notions

 \begin{definition}[OEF1] An allocation is \textit{ordered-EF1} if \begin{enumerate}[label=(\roman*)] \item it is EF1 when we disregard weights, and \item the agents can be renumbered so that $w_1 \ge w_2 \ge \dots \ge w_n$ and no agent $i \in N$ has (unweighted) envy towards any later agent $j \in \{i+1, i+2, \dots, n\}$. \end{enumerate} \end{definition}

-The standard proof that the unweighted round-robin algorithm outputs an EF1 allocation\footnote{See, e.g., \citep[p.~7]{CaragiannisKuMo19}.} implies that the algorithm with the aforementioned ordering specification outputs an OEF1 allocation.
+The standard proof that the unweighted round-robin algorithm outputs an EF1 allocation \citep[p.~7]{CaragiannisKuMo19} implies that the algorithm with the aforementioned ordering specification outputs an OEF1 allocation.
 Moreover, it follows from \citet{FarhadiGhHa19}'s proof that OEF1 implies $1/n$-WMMS.
-We show next that, interestingly, OEF1 also implies \nnmms, which means that the same algorithm guarantees the optimal approximation of both WMMS and NMMS.
+We show next that, interestingly, OEF1 also implies \nnmms, which means that the same algorithm guarantees the optimal (worst-case) approximation of both WMMS and NMMS.

 \begin{theorem} Any OEF1 allocation is also \nnmms. \end{theorem}